daniel-p-gonzalez/bon/docs/ch01-01-installation.md

 ### Other platforms

-Bon is in a very early stage of development, so there are no other supported platforms (though MacOS __may__ just work).
+Bon is in a very early stage of development, so there currently are no other supported platforms (though MacOS __may__ just work).
 Help with testing and supporting other platforms would be greatly appreciated.

+### Next steps

+Check out the [Hello World](ch01-02-hello-world.md) to get started, or head to the [quick tour](ch01-03-quick-tour.md) for a more thorough introduction to Bon's core concepts.